 Comparison: Power vs. Control Rackets

-Choosing between power and control rackets depends on your playing style and skill level.
+Choosing between power and control racket depends on your playing style and skill level.
 While power rackets help generate explosive smashes and aggressive shots, control rackets offer precision, maneuverability, and placement accuracy.
 Here’s a breakdown of their key differences.

 Power Rackets – Built for Aggression